Governance

 Educational Standards and Performance Committee

-Chaired by David Bateson - Its purpose is to provide the overview and high‑level scrutiny of the educational standards and performance of Academies and the Trust against agreed priorities and operational plans.
+Chaired by Philip Hamilton - Its purpose is to provide the overview and high‑level scrutiny of the educational standards and performance of Academies and the Trust against agreed priorities and operational plans.

 Due Diligence Committee